 As well as buying ashwagandha in a power, capsule or liquid form, it’s possible to buy Ashwagandha teabags too.

 Another popular way of consuming ashwagandha is to make Moon Milk, a recipe that reportedly helps encourage sleep and improve sleep quality.

 Difficulty level: Easy

 Equipment: A cup/mug, whisk and saucepan

 - 1 cup milk of choice (whole, almond, coconut, etc.)

 - 1 pinch of ground nutmeg

 - 1 tsp coconut oil

 - 1 tsp honey or maple syrup19

-- Simmer the milk, then whisk in the ashwagandha, cinnamon, ginger, and nutmeg.
-Simmer for another five minutes before adding the coconut oil.
-Sweeten with syrup or honey, if you like.
+- Simmer the milk, then whisk in the ashwagandha, cinnamon, ginger and nutmeg.

-We hope you’re feeling a bit more clued up about ashwagandha, especially when it comes to knowing what it’s used for and how to potentially start using it yourself.
+We hope you’re feeling more clued up about ashwagandha, especially when it comes to knowing what it’s used for and how to potentially start using it yourself.